-This measure calculates personnel cost per business entity employee to perform the process group "reward and retain employees."
-Activities in this process group include compensation administration, award/incentive administration, employee assistance, benefits administration, and payroll processing.
-Personnel cost includes employee salaries/wages, bonuses, benefits etc. This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the process "reward and retain employees."
+This measure calculates personnel cost per new hire to perform the process group "recruit, source, and select employees."
+Activities in this process group include new hire requisition, recruiting, candidate tracking/screening, pre-placement verification, and new hire/re-hire processing.
+Personnel cost includes employee salaries/wages, bonuses, benefits etc. This measure is part of a set of Cost Effectiveness measures that help companies understand all cost expenditures related to the process "recruit, source, and select employees."

-Personnel cost to perform the process group "reward and retain employees" / Number of business entity employees
+Personnel cost to perform process group "recruit, source, and select employees" / Total number of new hires

 Personnel cost is the cost associated with personnel compensation and fringe benefits of employees (i.e., those classified as FTEs which includes both full-time and salaried/hourly employees) contributing to each respective process.
 Personnel cost should include all of the following costs.

 Employee Compensation: Includes salaries and wages, bonuses, overtime and benefits.